Enobakhare: Greek side AEK Athens sign Nigerian striker | Goal.com

 Greek Super League club AEK Athens have announced the signing of Bright Enobakhare on a free transfer.

-The Nigerian striker departed Championship side Wolverhampton Wanderers last month by mutual agreement, having been with the side since 2014.
+The Nigerian striker departed Premier League side Wolverhampton Wanderers last month by mutual agreement, having been with the side since 2014.

 The forward, who rose through the ranks at Wolves, broke into the first team in 2015 and made 41 league appearances for the side during his stay.